DHCP Relay Agent in Computer Network

 The server replies with a unicast DHCP offer to the router offering the unleashed IP address.

-In return, the router broadcast the DHCP Offer message to the network which has send the DHCP request.The broadcast message is recieved by switch as shown in the above figure.
+In return, the router broadcast the DHCP Offer message to the network which has send the DHCP request.The broadcast message is received by switch as shown in the above figure.

 The switch broadcasts the DHCP offer message to the hosts.
-Therefore,the message is recieved by DHCP client
+Therefore,the message is received by DHCP client

 Now, the dhcp client broadcast the dhcp request message, showing the acceptance of the IP address, for the server which is received by the switch.The switch broadcast the DHCP request message to the other host and the router(DHCP Relay Agent)as shown in the above figure.